fieldtrip/website/tutorial/beamformingextended.md

 ## Localization of cortical sources that are coherent with the EMG

 As explained for this data in [the sensor analysis tutorial](/tutorial/sensor_analysis), the subjects had to extend both their wrists after cue onset, producing a strong beta-band coherence between some MEG and EMG sensors.
 In the sensor analysis tutorial, we already localized the sensor location of this coherence in the above linked tutorial.
 In order to localise the neuronal sources which are coherent with the EMG, we can apply beamformers to the data.
 In fact, the DICS ("Dynamic Imaging of Coherent Sources") algorithm was specifically formulated in order to localize sources coherent with some (external) signal.
 In this example, we are going to use the DICS algorithm to estimate the activity of the neuronal sources and to simultaneously estimate the coherence with the EMG.
 In order to achieve this, we now need an estimate of the cross-spectral density between all MEG-channel combinations, and between the MEG-channels and the EMG, at a frequency of interest.
-This requires the preprocessed data, see above, or download from [the FieldTrip FTP server (subjectK.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer_extended/subjectK.mat).
+This requires the preprocessed data, see above, or download the file [subjectK.mat](https://download.fieldtriptoolbox.org/tutorial/beamformer_extended/subjectK.mat) from our download server.

 ### Time window of interest